pjekel/cbtree/documentation/StoreModelAPI.md

 > A valid dojo.data.store item.

 *insertIndex:* Number (optional)
-> If specified, the location in the parents list of child items.
+> Zero based index, if specified the location in the parents list of child items.

 *childrenAttr:* String (optional)
-> Property name of the parentItem identifying the children's list from which the
+> Property name of the parentItem identifying the children's list to which the
-> reference is removed.
+> new item is added.
 If omitted, the first entry in the models *childrenAttrs*
 > property is used.

 ******************************************
 #### removeReference( childItem, parentItem, childrenAttr ) ####
 > Remove a child reference from its parent.
-Only the references are removed,
+Only the reference is removed,
 > the childItem is not delete.

 *childItem:* data.item